MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-troubleshoot-updates-servicing.md

 - Restore the Configuration Manager database and Configuration Manager site server if there's an error in `CMUpdate`.
 Fix the issue, and retry installation.
 - Don't reinstall Service Connection Point if an update is in process.
 - Don't use files from `cd.latest` to install a standalone primary site.
-- Don't use `cd.latest` to upgrade a site that is running version 1511, or sites that are running 2012 R2 SP1 or earlier versions.
+- Don't use `cd.latest` to upgrade a site that's running version 1511, or sites that are running 2012 R2 SP1 or earlier versions.
 - Don't manually clean up any Cm_Update\* tables.
 - Don't restart the `CMUpdate` service during installation.
 - Don't keep the CMUStaging\\\<GUID> folder open during the installation.